-centers - Galleria.
 Tbilisi retail has come a long way since the Soviet era.
 Presently, there are more than 20 enclosed shopping establishments in the City.
-Total floorspace exceeds 400,000m2 with an additional area of 67,000m2 to be rebranded and reopened in 2018 as one of the higher-end and popular shopping added within the next three years.
+Total floorspace exceeds 400,000m2 with an additional area of 67,000m2 to be added within the next three years.